AshrafZohdi/Auth-App-using-MERN/README.md

 ## Contributing

-The Application Will be open source in the future once i get the basis down
+The Application Will be open source in the future once i get the basis down 😄

-### TODO
+### Done

 - Initialize backend using npm and install necessary packages
 - Set up a MongoDB database using mLab